JNRowe/jnrowe.github.io/articles/advent_of_code_2019.rst

 Hrmmph.
 The puzzle text took me longer to read than the extra opcode and mode took to add to my interpreter.
-There was nothing new or noteworthy in the implmentation either, just another state variable and ``switch`` arm.
+There was nothing new or noteworthy in the implementation either, just another state variable and ``switch`` arm.

 Day 10
 ------